praetoriandigital/cub-docs/lead-forms.md

 notification email will be sent.

-If you'd like to link a lead to a FC Campaign, please provide ``campaign`` parameter in form initialization data the following format:
+If you'd like to link a lead to a FC Campaign, please provide ``campaign`` parameter in form initialization data in the following format:

 ```
 campaign: '<fc-site>:<campaign-ID>'